josephdaw/team-profile-generator/README.md

 ## Description
 Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
 The first member will be the team manager.
 You can then add as many engineers and/or interns as required.

-For a video demonstation of how to install the application and generate a README file, please click below:
+For a video demonstration of how to install the application and generate a README file, please click below:
 [![Walk through video screenshot](./src/walk-through.png)](https://drive.google.com/file/d/1Lt1gtRQ90DqJprrCsYCEui_-sxtX0Knz/view?usp=sharing "Walk Through Video")

 ## Installation